 First off, before you head out the door in search of pretty blooms, pack a bag!
-A lot of these flower fields are a moderate drive from the center of Los Angeles, so be sure to take some things with you!
-In your bag, pack some sunscreen, bug spray, water, snacks, camera, hat, and a light jacket or sweater.
+A lot of these wildflower fields are a moderate drive from the center of Los Angeles, so be sure to take some things with you!
+In your bag, pack some sunscreen (I linked my favorite), bug spray, water, snacks, camera, hat, and a light jacket or sweater.

-Most of these flower spots have little to no shade, so sunscreen and a hat are both musts!
+Most of these wildflower spots have little to no shade, so sunscreen and a hat are both musts!
 And with all the flowers, you get bugs!
 If you’re out at dusk during the magic twilight hour, that means mosquitos, so make sure to bring some bug spray.
 Water and snacks are pretty self-explanatory.
 You need to keep that Instagram husband hydrated and fed!
 Bring a camera so you can get some cute snaps for Instagram!
-And the Antelope Valley California Poppy Reserve gets some winds and the Flower Fields in Carlsbad is near the ocean, so dress in layers and bring a light jacket or sweater in case you need it.
+The Antelope Valley California Poppy Reserve gets some winds and the Flower Fields in Carlsbad is near the ocean, so dress in layers and bring a light jacket or sweater in case you need it.

-Also, while all the flowers are pretty they’ve brought something new to complain about: allergies!
+Also, while all the flowers are pretty, they’ve brought something new to complain about: allergies!
 The pollen count is high, and with the Santa Ana winds kicking up, allergy relief is a necessity.
 So if you suffer from pollen allergies, be sure to take some allergy medication the night before or the morning of your flower adventure!

 Ok, so you’ve packed a bag, but where are you going?
-Here’s my ultimate list to the flowers in Southern California:
+Here’s my ultimate list to the wildflowers and flower fields in Southern California:

 And here are a few that I haven’t made it to yet, but my friends’ photos all look stunning and I can’t wait to go!
 Be sure to check out the links and any updated official information before you go because I know that Walker Canyon has shut down their entrance due to too many people trampling the flowers!